One of the greatest inventions of the late 19th and early 20th centuries is the motor vehicle and diagnosing engine noise.

 Though not experienced as often by motorists compared to hissing and squealing, it’s still an engine noise mechanics commonly see and that is knocking.

-This engine noise is usually symptomatic of a problem with the engine’s ignition system, which can be caused by any number of things.
+This noise is usually symptomatic of a problem with the engine’s ignition system, which can be caused by any number of things.

 One of the common reasons for knocking noise is the presence of fuel inside the cylinder or cylinder reduction.